Recap / Lupin IIIS 2 E 17

 .
 Released in 2003 by Geneon on Volume 3: Family Jewels

 A tiny, but rich Arabian country has received an extortion note from an unknown party who demands one hundred million; otherwise he will blow up the oil fields that are the source of the country's great wealth.
 Lupin III has gotten wind of the threats, and decides to take the opportunity to short-change both the government and their would-be extorter one hundred million.
-As the gang ponders if the government will pay, a massive explosion promptly takes down a nearby drill, demonstrating Lawrence is more than capable of fulfilling his threat.
+As the gang ponders if the government will pay, a massive explosion promptly takes down a nearby drill, demonstrating the extortionist is more than capable of fulfilling his threat.

 At a government meeting, officials are furious at the incident, in spite of the security chief's reassurances no one tampered with the security system.
 An intelligence agent at the table, Hassan, calls them sitting ducks, and notes that one of the field's operators went absent just before the explosion.
 He then presents the missing man's medication; one of the pills left in the bottle is actually a tiny remote control explosive.
 The operator took his pills as normal and became an unwitting suicide bomber.
 Hassan adds that only one person is likely behind the sabotage: Lawrence III, grandson of the infamous Lawrence of Arabia.
 As the officials debate on whether to pay the terrorist's ransom, the king enters.
 He is reluctant to risk the source of the country's wealth, and declares the ransom will be paid.